 Once the open enrollment period ends, consumer protections shrink for those with pre-existing conditions.
 There are only five situations that give you guaranteed access to Medicare Supplement insurance after open enrollment.
 If any of those five situations apply to you, you have what is referred to as a “guaranteed issue right.”
-If you have a guaranteed issue right, an insurance company must sell you a Medigap policy, must cover all pre-existing conditions, and cannot charge you more because of your pre-existing condition.
+If you have a guaranteed issue right, an insurance company must sell you a Medicare Supplement Insurance policy, must cover all pre-existing conditions, and cannot charge you more because of your pre-existing condition.

 You have a guaranteed issue right in the following five situations:

 - You have a Medicare Advantage Plan and it’s leaving Medicare or ending coverage in your area.